7 Tips to Avoid Pickpockets in Europe

 Conclusion

-Overall, I felt very safe traveling alone in Paris.
-I traveled extensively through Europe and so have my parents without any incidents.
+Overall, I felt very safe traveling alone in Paris & most recently, Spain with my mom and sister.
+I’ve traveled extensively through Europe and so have my parents without any incidents.
 People in Paris were very cordial to me when I was alone and I never had a problem or really ever felt unsafe.
 Being prepared is your best safety measure to avoid pickpockets.

 List of items you can purchase for safety when traveling